 Here's how to interpret the PED coefficient:

 - Elastic Demand (PED > 1): A PED greater than 1 indicates that demand is highly responsive to price changes.
-For example, if PED = 2, a 1% increase in price will lead to a 2% decrease in quantity demanded.
+To give you an idea, if PED = 2, a 1% increase in price will lead to a 2% decrease in quantity demanded.
 Goods with elastic demand are typically non-essential items with many substitutes.

 - Inelastic Demand (PED < 1): A PED less than 1 indicates that demand is relatively unresponsive to price changes.
-For example, if PED = 0.5, a 1% increase in price will lead to only a 0.5% decrease in quantity demanded.
+To give you an idea, if PED = 0.5, a 1% increase in price will lead to only a 0.5% decrease in quantity demanded.
 Goods with inelastic demand are often necessities with few or no substitutes, like gasoline or essential medications.

 - Unit Elastic Demand (PED = 1): A PED of 1 indicates that the percentage change in quantity demanded is equal to the percentage change in price.
 In this case, a 1% increase in price will lead to a 1% decrease in quantity demanded.